MichaelHatherly/Docile.jl/src/Experimental/README.md

 # Get the raw docstrings from the `Cache` module.
 DocileExperimental.Cache.getraw(DocileExperimental.Cache)

-# Parse all docstrings in the `Cache` module.
+# Parse all docstrings in the `Formats` module.
-DocileExperimental.Cache.parse!(DocileExperimental.Cache)
+DocileExperimental.Cache.parse!(DocileExperimental.Formats)

-# Get the parsed docstrings from the `Cache` module.
+# Get the parsed docstrings from the `Collector` module.
 # Since `PlaintextFormatter` is a simple passthrough the output is the same as above.
-DocileExperimental.Cache.getparsed(DocileExperimental.Cache)
+DocileExperimental.Cache.getparsed(DocileExperimental.Collector)
 ```

 ## Differences